microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 *by Chris Lovett, Byron Changuion, and Ofer Dekel*

 In this tutorial, we will take an image classification model that was trained to recognize 1000 different image categories and use it to solve a simpler classification problem: distinguishing between *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
 We will see how a model with low classification accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
-We will write a Python script that reads images from the camera, barks if it sees a dog, and meows if it sees a cat.
+We will write a Python script that reads images from the camera, and prints `woof!` if it sees a dog and `meow!` if it sees a cat.

 ---